carbonvoyage/calculator/README.md

 - See app.py for the calculations used for shipping your product as well as the callable api of the backend.

-##
+## To deploy the backend:

-npm start is used to run the backend.
+npm start

 ## References